jackie-do/ruby_and_rails_knowledge/useful_gems.md

 ## 7) Payment
   > * `activemerchant` - Active Merchant is an extraction from the ecommerce system Shopify.
 Shopify's requirements for a simple and unified API to access dozens of different payment gateways with very different internal APIs was the chief principle in designing the library.
   > * `money-rails` - This library provides integration of the money gem with Rails.
+  > * `stripe` - The Stripe Ruby library provides convenient access to the Stripe API from applications written in the Ruby language

 ## 8) Additional Features
   > * `ruby-progressbar` - The ultimate text progress bar library for Ruby!